pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

-## pyOpenSci Software Submission

 ---
 name: Submit Software for Review
-about: Use to submit your Python package for peer review
+about: Use to submit your Python package for pyOpenSci peer review
 title: ''
 labels: 1/editor-checks, New Submission!
 assignees: ''